salvatore-ferrone/salvatore-ferrone/personalsite/content/posts/PhD-checkpoint/index.md

 ### INTENDED FUTURE PROJECTS

 - Bayesian inference
-- Machine learning
-- dimensional reduction
+- Machine learning and dimensional reduction methods to find the best potential and quantify detectable signs of particular perturbers within the stellar streams.

 ## LOGISTICS